eogas/evvit/README.md

 evvit
 =====

 evvit is a ghetto clone of reddit using Node.JS and Express.
+I am creating it both as a learning experience and as a way to demonstrate my skills to potential employers.
+I started the project from scratch on github to document the entire development process.

+A live version is hosted at [evvit.evanogas.com](http://evvit.evanogas.com)

 installation
 =====